February 15, 2019

-I started off batting and most of the time I was facing kids who were at least 10 years younger than me.
+I started off batting, and most of the time, I was facing kids who were at least 10 years younger than me.
 I was trying to help them out by encouraging them to use their front arm as a guide to where they wanted to land the ball.
 I think after my tip, they all bowled better even though they couldn’t get me out.
-My biggest challenge was facing Masud’s younger son Raakin who was swinging the ball both ways as well Darshima Green whom I faced in a two day match in 4th Grade last year.
-Again, I managed ok but I always wasn’t able to get the necessary rhythm with my backlift.
+My biggest challenge was facing Masud’s younger son Raakin who was swinging the ball both ways as well Darshima Green, whom I encountered in a two-day match in 4th Grade last year.
+Again, I managed ok, but I always wasn’t able to get the basic rhythm with my backlift.

-I then at Masud’s suggestion, supervised the kids for the bowling but after a while, my wondering eyes detected that Raakin was mucking around with Darshima’s bowling and Masud’s throw-downs and decided to roll the arm over.
-I managed to get the ball to move away as I intended but it took some time before I was able to pitch it on the stumps and eventually catch an edge that would have been caught by gully.
-Perhaps a good way to sign off from bowling in Canberra.
+I then, at Masud’s suggestion, supervised the kids for the bowling.
+Still, after a while, my wondering eyes detected that Raakin was mucking around with Darshima’s bowling and Masud’s throw-downs and decided to roll the arm over.
+I managed to get the ball to move away as I intended, but it took some time before I was able to pitch it on the stumps and eventually catch an edge that would have been caught by Gully.
+Perhaps the right way to sign off from bowling in Canberra.

 Today was going to be the first time I would be attending training at Adelaide University, a team that I had decided upon some time back while I was in Canberra.
 I got there late from work due to the traffic but also having mixed up the training ground.
-I mistook the nets behind Adelaide Oval as our training facilities since the ground was on War Memorial Drive, but I then realised that it was the South Australia First-Class team training there, not Adelaide University.
+I mistook the nets behind Adelaide Oval as our training facilities since the ground was on War Memorial Drive.
+Still, I then realized that it was the South Australia First-Class team training there, not Adelaide University.

-So after wondering around training to walk before deciding that I was better off driving, it took me a further 30 minutes before I arrived at the nets.
-Thankfully, an adversary from a Facebook group Paul Roberts who captains the Limited Overs division 5 side guided me through to the right venue.
+So after wandering around training to walk before deciding that I was better off driving, it took me a further 30 minutes before I arrived at the nets.
+Thankfully, an adversary from a Facebook group Paul Roberts who captains the Limited Overs division 5 side, guided me through to the right venue.

-I definitely struggled for rhythm in trying to land the ball with some bounce but it was too slow.
+I definitely struggled for rhythm in trying to land the ball with some bounce, but it was too slow.
 After an over or two, I decided to run in and try to swing the ball.
-I bowled better thereafter getting a couple of edges, an inside edge onto the leg-stump and then a caught and bowled chance that I couldn’t quite get my hands around.
-The biggest lesson learnt was not to worry about just putting the ball there, I should just bowl with a lot of purpose of intending to be aggressive.
-That change of thinking helped me later on and Paul was probably impressed when he told me that I was getting the edges.
-It meant that if I have the speed, the fitness and the physique to run in and bowl quickly as I can from a short run-up, then I focus on that and perhaps get Luke to suggest little tweaks without compromising anything I’m doing right now.
+I bowled better after that, getting a couple of edges, an inside edge onto the leg-stump, and then a caught and bowled chance that I couldn’t quite get my hands around.
+The biggest lesson learned was not to worry about just putting the ball there.
+I should just bowl with a lot of purpose of intending to be aggressive.
+That change of thinking helped me later on, and Paul was probably impressed when he told me that I was getting the edges.
+It meant that if I have the speed, the fitness, and the physique to run in and bowl quickly as I can from a short run-up, then I focus on that and perhaps get Luke to suggest little tweaks without compromising anything I’m doing right now.

 Bowling was a lot better.
-I felt that if I pull the ball from my side, I would be able to release it at a fuller length quickly which was what happened.
-I was at times bowling fastish outswingers and occasionally get the ball to lift from a length and seam away which was the delivery I honed under Luke’s leadership.
-I even bowled a quick short ball by accident which was miscued and would have been taken by midwicket.
-Basically I had better rhythm and pace than two days ago.
+I felt that if I pull the ball from my side, I would be able to release it at a fuller length quickly, which was what happened.
+I was at times bowling fastish outswingers and occasionally get the ball to lift from a length and seam away, which was the delivery I honed under Luke’s leadership.
+I even bowled a quick short ball by accident, which was miscued and would have been taken by midwicket.
+Basically, I had a better rhythm and pace than two days ago.

-In the end of the session, we did some fielding.
-One session was run by Jim Peters who captains one of the two day sides and the other was run by the ATCA Coordinator for our club, Luke McAlister.
+At the end of the session, we did some fielding.
+One session was run by Jim Peters, who captains one of the two-day sides, and the other was run by the ATCA Coordinator for our club, Luke McAlister.
 Jim had a group of us split into three areas.
-One had flat low catches, another had high-ball catches and the other close in catches.
+One had flat low catches, another had high-ball catches, and the other close-in catches.
 Jim was hitting a ball to each area again and again.
 While Luke was pretty much doing high-ball catches.

-I did pretty well with the catching and I felt that my throwing was getting better as I was trying to throw side-arm which is helping my accuracy as the balls where going to the keeper.
+I did pretty well with the catching, and I felt that my throwing was getting better as I was trying to throw side-arm, which is helping my accuracy as the balls were going to the keeper.

 February 23 2019

 I was told before I joined Adelaide Uni that I’m unlikely to get a game for the rest of the season since I joined late.
-But rather than kicking my heels at home doing nothing, I came over to score for the Limited Over Div 5 side at Klemzig against Gaza whom beat them last weekend.
+But rather than kicking my heels at home doing nothing, I came over to score for the Limited Over Div 5 side at Klemzig against Gaza, who beat them last weekend.
 So it was more of a revenge game.
-Nevertheless Paul asked me to bring my whites just in case but it was just that.
-The team had a full side, I was just scoring which probably for once didn’t bother me since I had an opportunity to experience the standard of Turf cricket in Adelaide as well as warm temperatures as well.
+Nevertheless, Paul asked me to bring my whites just in case, but it was just that.
+The team had a full side.
+I was only scoring, which probably for once didn’t bother me since I had an opportunity to experience the standard of Turf cricket in Adelaide as well as warm temperatures as well.

-Paul lost the toss and we were bowling in the heat.
+Paul lost the toss, and we were bowling in the heat.
 What happened next was absolutely remarkable.
-Our 15 year old quick Veaco Smith and his fellow opening partner, jazz musician in the making Brock Niemann ripped through the batting order to have them 5/27.
+Our 15-year-old quick Veaco Smith and his fellow opening partner, a jazz musician in the making Brock Niemann, ripped through the batting order to have them 5/27.
 The five wickets did not fall to catches.
 Four of them were bowled with one LBW.
 It was only some lucky swinging from the lower order that got them to 92.
 Four of the last five wickets fell to catches.
 Only four bowlers were used to dismiss Gaza within 22 overs.
-Veaco took 3/13 off 6 overs, Brock took 2/13 off 5, JL Roberts 3/35 off 5.5 and Tom Spedding 2/28 off 5.
+Veaco took 3/13 off 6 overs, Brock took 2/13 off 5, JL Roberts 3/35 off 5.5, and Tom Spedding 2/28 off 5.

-Today was in a matter of fact, pink stumps day which meant that Gaza had put out a massive feed and even they had numerous supporters cheering the team on against us.
-I had even mentioned that it was nice that they have taken such an initiative that not many clubs around Australia don’t normally do.
-One of the teams that come to mind was Canberra Workers Redbacks club.
+Today was, as a matter of fact, pink stumps day, which meant that Gaza had put out a massive feed, and even they had numerous supporters cheering the team on against us.
+I had also mentioned that it was nice that they have taken such an initiative that not many clubs around Australia don’t normally do.
+One of the teams that come to mind was the Canberra Workers Redbacks club.